WorldQL/dreamlab-docs/docs/game-jams.md

 # Game Jams

 Dreamlab is an open-source web game engine with Google Docs-style collaboration.
-It allows game jam teams to work on their code and level together in real time.
+Game jam teams can collaborate on code and design levels together in real time.
 Dreamlab is similar to Godot and Unity, so you can get started quickly.

 Check it out: